CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

    hpsurf = h_{in} - pndasp + 2 * pndasp * a_{p}
    :label: hpsurf

-Unlike in the level-ice pond scheme, ponds are not limited to the level ice fraction.
+Unlike in the level-ice pond scheme, ponds are not limited to the level-ice fraction.
 Currently the parameterization of the hypsometric curve does not account for the impacts of deformed ice due to limited data.
 Future research should target this limitation.